Agincourt Collegiate Institute: Design, IT, Automotive, and Tech

-Agincourt C.I. has a small, yet strong technology education department.
+Agincourt C.I. has a technology education department.
 Courses range from integrated technology to Robotics to animation/mechanical design, to computer science, to automotive technology.
 The school is also equipped with an in-school, 2-bay automotive workshop.
 In 2013, two students from the automotive classes won the Toronto Automotive Technology Competition.
 Agincourt is also home to their Award-winning FIRST Robotics Competition Team 1246 Skunkworks which competes at Ontario District FRC Events.
 The Robotics Program at Agincourt offers students an opportunity to explore the application of Mechanical Engineering at the grade 10,11 and 12 levels.
 A Specialist High Skills Major is offered in Manufacturing Engineering for Grade 11/12.

 Specialist High Skills Major

 Agincourt C.I. is one of the few schools in the GTA that offer the Specialist High Skills Major program for students with outstanding academic grades in a specialized field.
 Some mandatory courses such as a two credit or four credit co-op are required to graduate in the program.
 On completion, students enrolled in the program are honored with a red seal on their graduation diploma, representing the success they have achieved.